izukaike/Liquid_Fueled_Rocket_Engine_Electrical_System/README.md

 # LFRE
 LFRE Code

 This is the location of the LFRE source code.
-The MATLAB code is for testing and validation.
-The arduino is for the control code for I/O handling.
-The ReactJs is for front-end development of a GUI for easy access for all members.
+It contains several iterations of front-end, back-end, and testing. as of 10/13/23 the  offical front--end is named front-end.

 - MATLAB
 - Arduino(C++)